Did you know there are 500 million blogs on the internet out there right now?

 Are you wondering what it’s like selling everything and sailing around the world?
 Matt Jessica will tell you.
 From the cost to logistics and everything in between.

 Tom Brosnahan has created a massive database of anything related to travelling in Turkey.
-From travel agents to accomodation, transport to what sights to visit and how to make an itinerary.
+From travel agents to accommodation, transport to what sights to visit and how to make an itinerary.

 Laura is an Italian blogger based in Padova that writes on all things Italy.
 Travel, restaurants, shops & more.
 Check out her destination maps and her posts on the Italian language.